-By now, you likely know all about the cloud computing power that G Suite offers when working online, either through sending emails, creating events or collaborating on documents with co-workers in real-time.
+By now, you likely know all about the cloud computing power that G Suite (also known as Google Apps for Work) offers when working online, either through sending emails, creating events or collaborating on documents with co-workers in real-time.
 But one thing that a lot of people don’t know about is how to use G Suite offline.

 Getting Started with Chrome

 To kick things off, you need to use Google’s Chrome web browser to access your Drive files when offline (we would strongly recommend this in general too).

 It’s important to note that when synchronising your online data for offline use, it will synchronise with the local storage on the device you are currently working on.
 So for security and privacy reasons, you should only set up G Suite offline on your own device, and not on a shared or public computer as anyone would be able to access your files.

 1. Ensure Access

 Before you embark on your internet-free adventure or lose your on-site internet access, make sure that your G Suite Administrator has enabled offline access via the admin console dashboard.
 This is easy to do so shouldn’t be an issue as long as it’s within company guidelines.